The Works Recording Studio

-The Works Recording Studio was a recording studio located in Stockport, Greater Manchester, UK between 1998 and 2007.
+The Works Recording Studio was a recording studio located in Stockport, Greater Manchester, England between 1998 and 2007.

 History

 Built in a Victorian rectory it was originally an analogue studio used by unsigned bands and fading stars of Manchester's rich musical scene including ex-members of The Smiths and The Stone Roses.
 In 2001 it installed a Pro Tools system, and then recorded albums for bands such as Amplifier, Oceansize, Inertia Blooms and Performance.
 In 2005 there was a bizarre 3 a.m. appearance by U.S. rap star Snoop Dogg who visited the studio after playing a concert, bringing an entourage of musicians, enormous bodyguards and a chef.
 The studio also branched out into making music videos.
 In 2007 "Super Producer" Timbaland used the studio whilst on tour with Justin Timberlake.